innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 *After mesuring the temperature it will be headed to constant temperature

-*And then depending upon the temperature, RPM controls takes place.
+*And then depending upon the temperature, RPM control takes place.

 *It is the main challenge to intelligent fan